joeforth/phasr/README.md

 Download model weights (https://drive.google.com/drive/folders/1HV_qvKs7KJxT8U7x1opjqCJlEw4spbQJ?usp=sharing)

+### Files

+GUI.py, RR.py and Tracker.py need to be together to run the GUI file RR.py contains the code to run the model and output the annotated frame.
+Tracker.py tracks and smooths the mask to perform a better detection.
+GUI.py contains the code for the GUI yolo11n-segALI.yaml is the yaml file that builds the model.
+Reading it gives clues as to how the model is built and what blocks or modules make up the model.

 ## How to run the project

   Clone the repository and add the model to the folder. run pip install PyQt5 opencv-python ultralytics numpy scipy pygrabber go to the location of the ultralytics install (pip show ultralytics) and change the nn folder to the one in the repository Run the GUI.py